Paving the Road to 100: A Legacy of Educational Excellence

 Today, Morehouse School of Medicine still strives to attract students from Georgia and encourages them to practice in the state upon graduation.
 MSM is also working to educate future health scientists about opportunities in medicine long before it is time for them to apply to medical school.
 Through its various Pipeline Programs, MSM reaches students as young as 10 through the STEAM Academy, lets high school students gain hands-on experience through the Community Health Worker Training Program and the Atlanta Sickle Cell Summer Research Program, helps undergraduates prepare for medical school through Academically Prepared for Excellence (APEX), and more.

 “Morehouse School of Medicine has grown significantly.
 Research institutes have been organized in the neurosciences, cardiovascular diseases, public health and graduate studies, ensuring a stimulating learning environment for all,” said Dr. Sullivan.
-“The phenomenal growth of Morehouse School of Medicine has been possible because of this sound academic foundation formed at the beginning.
-I am thrilled to witness the first class of 100 M.D. students matriculate at Morehouse School of Medicine.”
+“The phenomenal growth of Morehouse School of Medicine has been possible because of this sound academic foundation formed at the beginning.”

 We will continue to follow the Class of 2021 and the Road to 100.
 In part 2, we will take a look at the students who make up this group and explore how MSM will impact medical education and primary care in the state of Georgia and underserved communities.